CRISPR Cas9 Knock In Tagging

 The CRISPR knock-in process is a simple and efficient method for HiBiT tagging that requires no molecular cloning steps.
 From gene editing to assaying endogenous biology, the process can be completed in as little as 24 hours.

 Choosing a workflow for CRISPR-enabled endogenous biology experiments will depend on the type of experiment, laboratory resources and experience, and the project timeline.
 You can design your experiment yourself from start to finish, or you can work with Promega to take advantage of our CRISPR-edited cell line pools and clones, available for a variety of target proteins and cell backgrounds.
 If you need a target or cell line not currently available, our Custom Development team will be happy to assist you.

 Option 1: Do It Yourself (DIY)

 We can walk you through the process of creating CRISPR knock-ins, step by step.

 Our licenses give our clients pass-through rights.
 Clients need not obtain CRISPR licenses on their own to use our pools and cell lines.
 Refer to our comprehensive list of cell line pools and clones for popular targets and cell backgrounds.

 Option 3: Custom Cell Line Development

-Our Custom Development team is ready to discuss your research needs, including your target of interest and preferred cell background.
+Our Assay Development and Services team is ready to discuss your research needs, including your target of interest and preferred cell background.